BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 ## ROLES
 The meritocracy typically has various roles within each individual project community:

+* stakeholder
 * user
-* developer
+* contributor
-* committer
+* associate

+#### STAKEHOLDER
+A stakeholder is someone that has an interest in the results of the project in order to better accomplish their job.
+They contribute to the foundation projects by providing feedback to the PMC about the overall direction and needs of the project.
+Stakeholders participate in the foundation community by serving as a subject matter resource.

 #### USER
-A user is someone that uses our software.
-They contribute to the foundation projects by providing feedback to developers in the form of bug reports and feature suggestions.
-Users participate in the foundation community by helping other users on mailing lists and user support forums.
+A user is someone that uses our project.
+They contribute to the foundation projects by providing feedback to developers in the form of bug/error reports and feature suggestions.
+Users participate in the foundation community by helping other users in user support forums.

-#### DEVELOPER
+#### CONTRIBUTOR
-A developer is a user who contributes to a project in the form of code or documentation.
+A developer is a user who contributes to a project in the form of data, code, analysis, and documentation.
 They take extra steps to participate in a project, are active on the developer mailing list, participate in discussions, provide patches, documentation, suggestions, and criticism.
 Developers are also known as contributors.

-#### COMMITTER
+#### ASSOCIATE [ INVESTIGATOR?
+OTHER?]
-A committer is a developer that was given write access to the code repository and has a signed Contributor License Agreement (CLA) on file.
+An associate is a contributor that was given management access to the project files ( including code repositories if applicable ) and has a signed Contributor License Agreement (CLA) on file.
 They have a foundation mail address.
-Not needing to depend on other people for the patches, they are actually making short-term decisions for the project.
+Not needing to depend on other people for the patches or small changes, they are actually making short-term decisions for the project.
 The PMC can (even tacitly) agree and approve it into permanency, or they can reject it.
-Remember that the PMC makes the decisions, not the individual committers.
+Remember that the PMC makes the decisions, not the individual associate.

 #### PMC MEMBER
-A PMC member is a developer or a committer that was elected due to merit for the evolution of the project and demonstration of commitment.
-They have write access to the code repository, an apache.org mail address, the right to vote for the community-related decisions and the right to propose an active user for committership.
+A PMC member is a stakeholder, contributor or associate that was elected due to merit for the evolution of the project and demonstration of commitment.
+They have write and owner-level access to the project files, an organization email address, the right to vote for the community-related decisions and the right to propose an active user for associateship.
 The PMC as a whole is the entity that controls the project, nobody else.
-In particular, the PMC must vote on any formal release of their project's software products.
+In particular, the PMC must vote on any formal release of their project's products.

 #### PMC CHAIR
 The Chair of a Project Management Committee (PMC) is appointed by the Board from the PMC Members.
 The PMC as a whole is the entity that controls and leads the project.
 The Chair is the interface between the Board and the Project.
 PMC Chairs have specific duties.

 #### FOUNDATION MEMBER
 A foundation member is a person who was nominated by current members and elected due to merit for the evolution and progress of the foundation.
 Members care for the foundation itself.
 This is usually demonstrated through the roots of project-related and cross-project activities.
 Legally, a member is a "shareholder" of the foundation, one of the owners.
 They have the right to elect the board, to stand as a candidate for the board election and to propose a committer for membership.
 They also have the right to propose a new project for incubation (we'll see later what this means).
 The members coordinate their activities through their mailing list and through their annual meeting.
-We have a full listing of Apache Members.
+We have a full listing of members.

 ## PROJECT MANAGEMENT AND COLLABORATION
 The foundation projects are managed using a collaborative, consensus-based process.
 We do not have a hierarchical structure.
 Rather, different groups of contributors have different rights and responsibilities in the organization.

 Since the appointed Project Management Committees have the power to create their own self-governing rules, there is no single vision on how PMCs should run a project and the communities they host.

-At the same time, while there are some differences, there are a number of similarities shared by all the projects:
+At the same time, while there are some differences, there are a number of similarities shared by all the projects and best practices that are suggested:

 #### COMMUNICATION
-Communication is done via mailing lists.
+Communication is done via emailing lists.
 These identify "virtual meeting rooms" where conversations happen asynchronously, which is a general requirement for groups that are so geographically distributed to cover all time zones (like it's normally the case for the various foundation communities).
+Virtual meeting rooms can be a GitHub issue, an online shared document, or something else.

-Some projects additionally use more synchronous messaging (for example, IRC or instant messaging).
-Voice communication is extremely rare, normally because of costs and the language barrier (speech is harder to understand than written text).
+Some projects additionally use more synchronous messaging or video chats (for example, instant messaging, skype, or google hangout).

 In general, asynchronous communication is much more important because it allows archives to be created and it's more tolerant on the volunteer nature of the various communities.